-Inthony J. Williams
+Battony J. Unlliano

-Anthony L. Williams
+Anthony L. Williams Secretary

-Secretary

-April 25, 2013
+April 25, 2014

-A copy of our Annual Report to the SEC on Form 10-K for the fiscal year ended December 31, 2012 can be viewed by visiting our investor relations website at www.globusmedical.com.
+A copy of our Annual Report (including our annual report on Form 10-K) for the fiscal year ended December 31, 2013 can be viewed by visiting our investor relations website at www.globusmedical.com.
 You may also obtain a copy by writing to our Investor Relations Department at Globus Medical, Inc., Valley Forge Business Center, 2560 General Armistead Avenue, Audubon, PA 19403, Attn: Investor Relations.